stldsa/site/README.md

 2. Using [VS Code](https://code.visualstudio.com/) as your IDE, Install the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, then `Ctrl+Shift+P` to open the Command Pallet and type "Install devcontainer."
 Select the option that pops up and follow any instructions.
 Restart your shell and run `devcontainer open` in your console from the project root.

- The first time you run this command *builds* the Docker **image**, which is a static blueprint for a Docker container.
-This will take a few minutes.
+The first time you do this, the *build* process is run to create a Docker **image**, which is a static blueprint for a Docker container.
+This will take a few minutes and does things like set up the operating system and install package dependencies.
 Subsequent builds will run off a cache and should run faster.
 Then it *creates* a **container**, which you can think of as an ephemeral instance of the image.
 Everytime you create a container, you will begin with a fresh database (corollary: every time you remove a container, you will lose its data).

 Some common Docker operations:

 - Using Docker Compose: `docker-compose stop` and `docker-compose start` stop and start the server process, which takes up some memory and the `localhost:8000` port. `docker-compose down` removes the container.
 - If developing in a VS Code Remote Container, you can perform these operations in the Remote Explorer tab on the left menu.

  After all of the scripts are done executing, visit http://localhost:8000 to view your local copy of the site.
+Magic!

 ## Developing